smsoltan/MD/README.md

 At the beginning of the simulation, all particles are located on nodes of a cubic grid.
 All components of their velocity vectors are chosen at random with a bound that their center of mass is at rest.
 At each step of a simulation, new positions and velocities are calculated.
 Periodic boundary conditions were used [2].
 Any two particle's interaction is described by a known potential with a cut-off distance (a distance between them above which the potential is zero).
 Given that, two approaches may be taken:

-1. (naive) Calculations of mutual forces are performed for all pairs of particles.
+* (naive) Calculations of mutual forces are performed for all pairs of particles.
 Therefore the calculation time grows as $N^2$ where $N$ is the number of particles.
-2. (optimized) A simulation involves a so-called Verlet lists [2,3]: a list for each particle containing other particles that reasonably may interact with the original particle in a close future.
+* (optimized) A simulation involves a so-called Verlet lists [2,3]: a list for each particle containing other particles that reasonably may interact with the original particle in a close future.
 This list is updated every certain number of steps.
 This is in principle less accurate than the naive approach, but the calculation time should scale approximately as $N$.

-To note, option 2. differed from the original Verlet proposition (see *More details about the simulation* below).
+To note, second option implementation differs from the original Verlet proposition (see *More details about the simulation* below).
 The Verlet algorithm could be further parallelized, shortening the calculation time even further [4].
 In this version however each Verlet list was processed sequentially on its thread.
 The grid's constant $b$, a time of a single step $h$ and a number of steps $L$ are all changeable parameters of the simulation.
 The values referenced in the report were:

 * values of $b$ were taken from the range between 1.0 and 4.0